 In the state of Colorado, our property taxes are always paid in arrears.
 Depending on when you purchase the property you will likely see a credit from the seller for the portion of the year that they owned the property.
 The Title Company will prorate the taxes to the day of closing and the credit will be reflected in your Settlement Statement.
 If you have questions regarding our taxes in Colorado please don’t hesitate to contact us.

 Depending on the property and the situation, you may find yourself buying a fully furnished property.
 Many properties in Breckenridge and the surrounding areas will be sold fully furnished.
 When it comes time to negotiate on a property let a Paffrath & Thomas Broker help you negotiate the terms of the deal including the furniture and other home finishes.

 Although this cost won’t be reflected on your Settlement Statement, this is a cost you will not want to forget.
 Here at Paffrath & Thomas we always recommend purchasing a season ski pass to enjoy the world-class ski resorts in your new backyard including Breckenridge, Keystone, Copper, Loveland, Vail, Beaver Creek, and Arapahoe Basin.
-Check out the Epic Pass or the Ikon Pass for the 2018-2019 Season.
+Check out the Epic Pass or the Ikon Pass.